Piranha 3D: Filming

 Production on the film was scheduled to begin late 2008, but was delayed until March 2009.
 In October 2008, Aja stated filming would begin in the spring.
 He further stated "It's such a difficult movie, not only because of the technicality of it and the CGI fish, but also because it all happens in a lake.
 We were supposed to start shooting now, but the longer to leave it the colder the water gets.
 The movie takes place during Spring Break and, of course, the studio wanted it ready for the summer, but if you've got 1,000 people who need to get murdered in the water, you have to wait for the right temperature for the water, for the weather, for everything."

 Shooting took place in May 2009 at Bridgewater Channel in Lake Havasu, located in Lake Havasu City, Arizona.
 The water was also dyed red for the shooting.
 An estimated 80,000 gallons of fake blood was used during filming.

 Asked about her underwater sequence with Riley Steele, Kelly Brook said, "It was really difficult.
 Holding your breath while making out with someone as hot as Steele.
 I had to learn to hold my breath for a very long time."
 Brook also said that the pair had to have "a lot of practice" before filming the scene.

 Post-production

-Citing constraints with 3D camera rigs, Aja shot Piranha in 2D and converted to 3D in post production using a 3D conversion process developed by Michael Roderick and used by the company, Inner-D. Unlike some other 3D converted films released in 2010, Piranhas conversion was not done as an afterthought, and it was one of the first post-conversion processes to be well received by critics.
+Citing constraints with 3D camera rigs shooting on water, SVP of post-production Jeff Maynard decided to shoot Piranha in 2D and converted to 3D in post production using a 3D conversion process.
+Unlike some other 3D-converted films released in 2010, Piranhas conversion was not done as an afterthought, and it was one of the first post-conversion processes to be well received by critics.
+The decision saved the company millions of dollars.

-Eight years after the film's release, Aja spoke of post-production disputes that occurred while finishing the film.
-He claimed that Dimension found effects artist that were much cheaper than the ones they had currently employed, this included artists who never did conversion work before.
-By June 2010, not a single piranha was completed for the film, leading to Aja reaching out to the Directors Guild of America to remove his name from the credits out of frustration.
-Bob Weinstein caught wind of this and fired all the artists and instead hired every VFX vendor available to finish the film.
-On top of this, executive producer Harvey Weinstein supposedly hated the film, expecting it to be more in line with Jaws, instead of "Jaws Gone Wild" as Aja put it.